Network Penetration Testing and Ethical Hacking

 This SANS course differs from other penetration testing and ethical hacking courses in several important ways:

-- We get deep into the tools arsenal with numerous hands-on exercises that show subtle, less-well-known, and undocumented features that are incredibly useful for professional penetration testers and ethical hackers.
+- We get deep into the tools arsenal with numerous hands-on exercises that show subtle, less well-known and undocumented features that are useful for professional penetration testers and ethical hackers.

-- The course discusses how the tools interrelate with each other in an overall testing process.
+- It discusses how the tools interrelate with each other in an overall testing process.
 Rather than just throwing up a bunch of tools and playing with them, we analyze how to leverage information from one tool to get the most bang out of the next tool.

-- We focus on the workflow of professional penetration testers and ethical hackers, proceeding step-by-step discussing the most effective means for conducting projects.
+- We focus on the workflow of professional penetration testers and ethical hackers, proceeding step by step and discussing the most effective means for conducting projects.

 - The sessions address common pitfalls that arise in penetration tests and ethical hacking projects, providing real-world strategies and tactics for avoiding these problems to maximize the quality of test results.

-- We cover several timesaving tactics based on years of in-the-trenches experience from real penetration testers and ethical hackers, actions that might take hours or days unless you know the little secrets we'll cover that will let you surmount a problem in minutes.
+- We cover several time-saving tactics based on years of in-the-trenches experience of real penetration testers and ethical hacker - tasks that might take hours or days unless you know the little secrets we will cover that will let you surmount a problem in minutes.

-- The course stresses the mind-set of successful penetration testers and ethical hackers, which involves balancing the often contravening forces of creative "outside-the-box" thinking, methodical trouble-shooting, carefully weighing risks, following a time-tested process, painstakingly documenting results, and creating a high quality final report that achieves management and technical buy-in.
+- The course stresses the mindset of successful penetration testers and ethical hackers, which involves balancing the often contravening forces of thinking outside the box, methodically trouble-shooting, carefully weighing risks, following a time-tested process, painstakingly documenting results and creating a high-quality final report that achieves management and technical buy-in.